Top 5 Dyson Black Friday 2018 Deals You Can Still Score This Holiday Shopping Season

 One item that becomes a hot commodity every Black Friday is the Dyson brand of vacuum cleaners.
 Touted by customers as the best brands out there, savvy shoppers can usually score a nice deal during the holiday season if they take some time to do some searching.

-While some retailers limit their Black Friday Dyson sales to just early blockbuster hours or similar small shopping windows with highly-limited inventory available, there are still some options available for shoppers who might be getting a bit of a late start.
+While some retailers limit their Black Friday Dyson sales to just early blockbuster hours or similar small shopping windows with highly limited inventory available, there are still some options available for shoppers who might be getting a bit of a late start.

 Costco members can snag the Dyson V8 Animal+ Cordfree Stick Vacuum for $100 off the regular price.
-One does have to be a Costco member to take advantage of this deal, but it’s not necessarilly difficult to make up for the membership price for those seeking significant deals like this one.
+One does have to be a Costco member to take advantage of this deal, but it’s not necessarily difficult to make up for the membership price for those seeking significant deals like this one.

 Another retailer definitely worth checking out this Black Friday shopping season is Best Buy.
 The electronics retailer currently has several Dyson vacuum models available at prices discounted around $150 each.